mclaughlin-thomas/Mastering-Node.js-CH6/README.md

 Ideally, the approach is to write data to a stream until its buffer is full, THEN, wait until that data is flushed before further data is written to it.

 To hel acheive this this goal, the write method returns a bool value, which indicates whether the stream can receive more data w/o expanding its current buffer beyond its target high-water mark...

+Writable streams emit the drain event when their buffers have been drained...
+At which point...
+More data can be written.

+In Listing current version of handler.ts, data is written to the HTTP response stream until the write method returns false and then stops writing until the drain event is received.
+(If you want to know when an individual chunk of data is flushed, then you can pass a callback function to the stream’s write method.)

+## Reading Data From a Stream
+284